GIAC Security Expert (GSE) Certification

 - Incident handling skills

-To ensure a level playing field for all candidates, you will not be permitted to use any pre-installed favorite tools that you may have on your laptop.
-To complete the exercises you must exclusively use the tools and virtual machines provided by GIAC.
+To ensure a level playing field for all candidates, you will not be permitted to load data, software, or electronic references onto the computer for the exam.
+We will provide external mice, but you will not be permitted to attach additional peripherals (monitors, keyboards) to the candidate laptops.
+To complete the exercises, you must exclusively use the tools and virtual machines provided by GIAC.
 Failure to comply will result in dismissal from the examination.

 The following is a partial list of some tools and techniques you can expect to encounter during GSE exercises.